1993 NBA Finals: Phoenix Suns

 The Suns were a team on the rise, led by their All-Star point guard Kevin Johnson.
 Johnson arrived via trade in 1988, and propelled the Suns to two consecutive trips to the conference finals in his first two full seasons.

 In the 1992 offseason, the Suns made a blockbuster trade, acquiring Charles Barkley from the Philadelphia 76ers in exchange for Jeff Hornacek, Tim Perry and Andrew Lang.
-They also hired Paul Westphal as head coach, unveiled new logos and uniforms, and moved to the brand new America West Arena from the Arizona Veterans Memorial Coliseum.
+They also promoted assistant coach Paul Westphal to head coach, unveiled new logos and uniforms, and moved from Arizona Veterans Memorial Coliseum to the brand new facility America West Arena.

 The Suns made the most of these moves, winning a franchise record 62 games.
 Barkley's efforts won him the MVP award.
-However, in the first round of the Western Conference playoffs, the Suns fell down 2-0 to the Los Angeles Lakers, before rallying to defeat them in five games.
+However, in the first round of the Western Conference playoffs, the Suns fell down 2–0 to the Los Angeles Lakers, before rallying to defeat them in five games.
 In the second round the Suns defeated the San Antonio Spurs in six games, and were again pushed to a decisive game seven by the Seattle SuperSonics before ultimately winning the conference finals.
-For the Suns, it was their first NBA finals appearance since 1976 and second overall.
+For the Suns, it was their second overall NBA finals appearance since 1976.